-Budgeted cost: £15,000
+Budgeted cost: £22000

-Activity Evidence that supports this approach Challenge number(s) addressed Implement literacy strategies to improve the standards of literacy across the school AR has been chosen by the Literacy Lead as she has had outstanding success with the approach in previous settings.
-2 (i) Further AR training for new staff:
+Activity Evidence that supports this approach address --

-All teachers and TAs will continue to be trained to deliver the programme across the school. (ii) Purchase of AR books to support the ongoing delivery of the programme. support all students in accessing the Using the data from AR & B squared baselining, middle leaders will re-visit their curriculum planning to ensure it meets the needs of the pupils.
-1, 2, 3 & 4 assistants (iii) Raise awareness Research shows that clear understanding of the data will result in better targeted support for pupils 1, 2, 3, 4 & 5
+Implement literacy strategies to improve the standards of literacy across the school (i) Further AR training for new staff: All teachers and TAs will continue to be trained to deliver the programme across the school. (ii) Purchase of AR books to support the ongoing delivery of the programme.
+AR has been chosen by the Literacy Lead as she has had outstanding success with the approach in previous settings.
+The initial data from the trail roll out demonstrated significant progress with all pupils enrolled.
+2 Further sequencing & development of the academic curriculum to support all students in accessing the curriculum Using the data from AR & B squared baselining, middle leaders will revisit their curriculum planning to ensure it meets the needs of the pupils.
+To improve the effectiveness of teaching assistants in the classroom (i) - Appointment of lead TA's into each facility (ii) Review and implement new appraisal for the teaching assistants (iii) Raise awareness of the data to help TA's better support the pupils in their T&L (iv) Train TA's in using the systems to Research shows that clear understanding of the data will result in better targeted support for pupils 1, 2, 3, 4 & 5 communicate with parents